bailey-lab/msmt_dr_longitudinal_21-23/original_version/clean_kagera/README.md

  - kagera_stats_v6/cleaned_metadata

-For purposes of the manuscript, "attempted" samples are those found in the tables of cleaned_metadata, and represent samples that have both fastq files and metadata available after applying all rounds of manual corrections.
-"Successful" samples are those that have fastq files, metadata, and output AA tables.
+For purposes of the manuscript, "attempted" samples are those found in the tables of the cleaned_metadata folder, and represent samples that have both fastq files and metadata available after applying all rounds of manual corrections described above.
+"Successful" samples are found in the cleaned_filtered_AA_tables folder, and represent those that have fastq files, metadata, and output AA tables.
 Only successful samples have been deposited in sra.